Trauma therapy in Beverly Hills | Online Across CA

 Healing from complex trauma takes time, and you don’t have to do it alone.

-In our work together, you can expect a thoughtful, individualized approach that includes:
+In our work together, you can expect a thoughtful, individualized approach that is:

-• Relational depth and insight: Rooted in psychodynamic, attachment-based, and systemic principles, we’ll explore how early relationships and broader systems have shaped how you see yourself and how you relate to others.
+• Rooted in relational depth and insight: Using in attachment-based and systemic principles, we’ll explore how early relationships and the broader systems you inhabit have shaped how you see yourself and how you relate to others.

 • Grounded in your lived context: Trauma doesn’t happen in a vacuum.
 Race, gender, sexuality, class, ability, and immigration experiences all shape how safety and harm have been felt and how healing unfolds.
 These dimensions are woven into the work from the start.